Known for their ability to take an advantage of an enemy’s weakness, Rogues use

 Starting at 5th level, your ability to anticipate and avoid incoming danger is

 unsurpassed.
-From now on, when determining your Dodge, double your AGI
+From now on, when determining your Dodge, double your AGI and DEX scores.

 Superior Reflexes